 We’ve briefly touched on blogs already, but this hammers home how important they’ve become.
 Content marketing stats from 2018 and beyond clearly show that blogs not only increase brand awareness but can create tangible returns too.
 For B2B marketers, who thrive on generating leads for their companies, this is an absolute godsend.
 Companies who don’t have a blog in place, by contrast, are getting left in the dust.

 We’ve said it before, and we’ll surely say it again: when it comes to content marketing, the more, the better.
 Quality is vital in content marketing—you’re trying to build a relationship with the client or consumer, after all—but these business blogging statistics from 2018 show that sheer quantity plays a huge role.
 Web traffic isn’t seen as the be-all, end-all it used to be, but it’s still an important part of how businesses generate leads.
 Businesses that put time and effort into posting a blog almost every weekday reap the rewards in website visitors.

 As we were just saying, web traffic isn’t everything!
 While it was the number one goal when online marketing was first being developed, it continues to be surpassed, according to the marketing statistics from 2018 and on.
 Online traffic alone is too general, too vague.
-Content marketing leaders certainly feel this way, preferring to target more specific metrics like engagement and conversion, which are arguably more likely to lead to actual sales.
+Content marketing professionals certainly feel this way, preferring to target more specific metrics like engagement and conversion, which are arguably more likely to lead to actual sales.

 Creating quality content takes time.
 That’s almost certainly one of the reasons content marketers outsource this work in the first place, and it’s definitely one of the reasons they like to reuse it.
 Articles like “how-to” guides, and other evergreen content, don’t simply lose their appeal after they’ve been posted once.
 They continue to be relevant for months, if not years, and smart marketers take advantage of this by reposting the content multiple times.